Boards & Commissions

 Please explore the menu on the left-hand side of this page to learn more about each board and commission.

-Click here to view and download the boards & commissions application.
+Click here to view and complete an Online Boards & Commissions Application.

 All boards and commission meetings are open to the public.
 The City of Berkley will provide necessary reasonable auxiliary aids and services, such as signers for the Deaf and Hard of Hearing and audio tapes of printed materials being considered at meetings, to individuals with disabilities.
 For more information on this, or to request auxiliary aids or services, contact the city in writing or by phone at: